 Once again, Kodak planted another landmark in the history of cameras when its engineer Steve Sasson created the first digital camera.
-However, it wasn’t until 1988 when the first digital consumer camera reached the market – and it was a Fuji.
+This revolution produced the first camera photo that was not captured using chemicals on a strip of plastic but rather on digital sensors.
+However, it wasn’t until 1988 that the first digital consumer camera reached the market – and it was a Fuji.

 Once the digital technology reached the cameras, coming up with an image-manipulation software was a natural step.
 The first one was Digital Darkroom for Machintosh – then the first version of Photoshop was launched in 1990.

 By 1991, Kodak came up with the first DSLR camera.
 A digital SLR camera works in the same way as an SLR, except that it has a digital sensor where the film used to be.
 Also, you can see the image immediately after taking it on the camera’s LCD screen.